The Indisputable Case for Trust Funding & Estate Plan Maintenance

 Clients find it confusing that when you sign your trust, it's just the first step in proper estate planning.
 To ensure estate plans work as designed, trusts must be accurately "funded" and that funding must be maintained over time.
 Trust funding is the process of transferring assets to your trust by changing titles and/or beneficiary designations.
 Plan maintenance is the routine process of updating your trust estate plan to ensure it stays current with inevitable change in the law, finances, even family circumstances.
 Unfortunately, trust funding and plan maintenance are not subjects clients hear a lot about.
-In fact, most trust clients don't fully understand what trust funding is, much less why it's so risky to leave trusts unfunded or to attempt funding without their attorney's professional guidance.
+In fact, most trust clients don't fully understand what trust funding is, much less why it's so risky to leave trusts unfunded or to attempt to fund them without their attorney's professional guidance.
 Historically, attorneys haven't done a good job in explaining why funding and plan maintenance are essential to reliable estate plans.

 An unfunded trust is like a car with an empty gas tank: neither will get you where you need to go!

 While trust funding is a critical component of successful estate plans, it's one of the least accomplished tasks.
 Why?
 Because trust funding is among the most complex and challenging tasks in estate planning.
 As important as trust funding is to clients and the success of their estate plans, it's surprising more attorneys don't help them with it.
-Fortunately, more estate planning attorneys are establishing full service firms complete with professional trust funding, plan maintenance and updating, along with trust settlement services after death or disability.
+Fortunately, more estate planning attorneys are establishing full service firms to include professional trust funding, plan maintenance and updating, along with trust settlement services after death or disability.

 Lack of adequate trust funding and maintenance is far too common.

-A few trusts are only inadequately funded with a few clients' assets.
+A few trusts are inadequately funded with a few client assets.
 Too frequently, most trusts are never funded at all.
 Several factors contribute to this problem.
 Clients just don't understand how prudent and essential it is and they often are ill-equipped to accomplish it on their own.
-Most do not possess the legal expertise needed to fund living trusts accurately and completely.
+Most clients do not possess the legal expertise needed to fund living trusts accurately and completely.
 Some clients simply forget to fund their trusts as they should, lack the time to manage it, or think they will just get around to it someday.
 To make matters worse, many attorneys don't emphasize the importance of trust funding to the success of the estate plan and clients remain in the dark.
 Most attorneys who draft estate planning documents don't even offer the professional trust funding and maintenance assistance needed after the trust documents have been prepared and signed.
 Usually clients don't receive the education and support they need.